 Groundbreaking neurological research on songbirds provides insight on human learned behavior and speech.

 As the American loneliness epidemic reaches alarming new heights, one artist theorizes on what connection might look like in the future.

 While the blockbuster franchise might have given us a distorted view of science's capabilities to address species extinction, new research might come close to "resurrecting" lost species' DNA.

 Researchers found that the hearts of Sufi devotees harmonized as one during a mystical practice.
 And this isn't the first study to show heart synchronization between people.

 Before you judge someone's personality based in their playlist, you may want to read the results of this study.

 Witchcraft and pagan spiritualities are on the rise in the United States — especially within mainstream youth culture.

-Molly Hanson is a Wisconsin-based writer.
+Molly Hanson is a Colorado-based writer.
 She writes stories about nature, climate change, religion, ritual, psychology, the occult, running, and politics.